joaobmonteiro/mobclip/readme.md

 ### How it works

-The first step is to get the number of pages returned by the website according to your search criteria (Ex: houses for selling, Apartments for renting, etc).
+The first step is to get the number of pages returned by the website according to your search criteria (Ex: houses or apartments, sell or rent, etc).
 It is easily done by jsoup.
 Each page lists about 24 records.

 For each page we produce a message (it is simply a URL with query parameters) for Kafka.